An American Prayer

-An American Prayer is the ninth and final studio album by the American rock band the Doors.
-Following the death of Jim Morrison and the band's break-up, the surviving members of the Doors reconvened to set several of Morrison's spoken word recordings to music.
+An American Prayer (released 1978) is the ninth and final studio album by the American rock band the Doors.
+Following the 1971 death of the band's vocalist Jim Morrison and the band's breakup in 1973, the surviving members of the Doors reconvened to record music to accompany recordings of Morrison reading his poetry.
 It was the only album by the Doors to be nominated for a Grammy Award in the "Spoken Word" category.

-Keyboardist Ray Manzarek perceived An American Prayer as being divided into five parts, with the first covering Morrison's childhood and the second his high school years; the third concerning "the young poet, stoned on a rooftop with acid dreams."
-The fourth his musical career and finally the fifth is a "final summation in a way, of the man's entire life and his philosophy."
+Keyboardist Ray Manzarek perceived An American Prayer as being divided into five parts, with the first covering Morrison's childhood, the second covering his high school years, the third concerning "the young poet, stoned on a rooftop with acid dreams", the fourth covering his musical career and finally the fifth being a "final summation in a way, of the man's entire life and his philosophy."

 Background

 The Doors formed in 1965 and released six studio albums before singer/lyricist Jim Morrison's death in July 1971.
 The surviving band members (keyboardist Ray Manzarek, guitarist Robby Krieger, and drummer John Densmore) recorded two additional albums as a trio, but broke up in 1973.

 Morrison had originally recorded some of his poetry between 1969 and 1970; the first sessions took place in either Elektra's recording studios or Sunset Sound Studios in Hollywood, California, while the last recordings were made in Village Recorders, West Los Angeles.
-These drafts were completed in two stints, first in the spring of 1969, and the other in December 1970.
 The first session included poems like "Bird of Prey", "Under Waterfall" and "Orange County", sung a cappella by Morrison with the latter cut featuring piano played by him.
 By January 1971, after the completion of these recordings, Morrison had developed some concepts for the album cover art, and was in correspondence with artist T. E. Breitenbach to design this cover in the form of a triptych.
 Prior to leaving for Paris in March 1971, Morrison had also approached composer Lalo Schifrin as a possible collaborator on the music to accompany the poetry, instead of the other members of the Doors.